How To Do A/B Split Testing on Low Traffic Sites

 The problem with small traffic sites is that running split tests on them seem futile.

 Let’s say, you have an existing conversion rate of 5% and the expected percentage increase in conversions is 10%.
 If you’re testing 4 variations, here’s how long you will have to wait for months or even years to get conclusive results (95% confidence level), depending on your website traffic.
 You can use this free duration calculator to validate this point.

 Who would wait for months or sometimes even years to see conclusive test results (95% statistical confidence)?
 It doesn’t make any sense.

 I feel you.
 Your argument is right.
 It isn’t that easy.

 But to think that there’s no way out of this situation is wrong.
-And this is exactly what this article aims to explain — that small-traffic sites can also split test to improve their conversion rates.
+And this is exactly what this article aims to explain — that small-traffic sites can also split tests to optimize their conversion rates.
 Here’s how:

 1. Track Micro-Conversions, Instead of Macro-Conversions

 Product sale or paid signups are the ultimate goals, yes.
 But these macro-conversions are relatively harder to come by.

 When you have traffic crunch, instead of tracking test data by macro-conversions, declare test results with micro-conversions that indirectly contribute to sales.
 As long as you know the conversion ratio from micro-conversions to the ultimate goal, you can calculate the effect on macro-conversion and know which test version is working for you.

 2. Test Something High-Impact

 May be you want to test a new pricing plan?
 Or replace that image slider with a great discount offer to your most popular product category?
 Make sure all the prominent website estate — such as site’s header, above-the-fold area and left-side of the page — is occupied by important page elements that eventually contribute to your page goal.
 Think about something that can give you a new insight and take you in a new direction for future tests.